-Developer develop things, but they always don’t follow the best practices.
-But WordPress also don’t enforce them to use the best practices by changing its API in that way (as example, wp_enqueue_scripts).
-Which ultimately lead us to a bulky fat and slow website.
+Developers develop things, but they always don’t follow the best practices.
+But WordPress also doesn’t force them to use the best practices by changing its API in that way (as an example, wp_enqueue_scripts).
+Which ultimately leads us to a big fat and slow website.
 (UPDATE: WordPress community is much more strict now about code standard. that’s great news! )

 30% of all internet users are mobile internet users.
-So you know to reach out max, you need mobile app (or at lest a decent mobile friendly interface), and as I mentioned before, responsive site doesn’t always mean mobile optimized site, here I want to quote google partners help again,
+So you know to reach out to the majority, you need a mobile app (or at least a decent mobile-friendly interface).
+As I mentioned before, a responsive site doesn’t always mean a mobile-optimized website.
+Here I want to quote google partners help again,

-WordPress do have REST API at core, which is perhaps most important thing of this generation of web.
+WordPress does have REST API at the core, which is perhaps the most important thing of this generation of web.
 But what about that all other plugins we used to develop our online shop?
 Do they have REST endpoints as well?
-Does WordPress encourages/enforces them to have REST endpoint?
-Those are very critical questions which are yet to answer clearly.
-Overall, Is WordPress ready for next generation of web?
-I think, it’s not yet 🙁
+Does WordPress encourage/enforce them to have REST endpoint?
+Those are very critical questions that remain still.
+Overall, Is WordPress ready for the next generation of the web?
+I think it’s not yet, unfortunately 🙁

-So, How do you I know if WordPress is right for me?
-What are the best and ugliest parts of WordPress.
-Can WordPress be the answer of all types of websites.
-Is it good for an online shop?
-Ultimately, Is WordPress ready for next generation of web, Lets discuss about those vital questions in another post very soon.
+So, How do we know if WordPress is right for us?
+What are the best and ugliest parts of WordPress?
+Can WordPress be the answer to all types of websites?
+Is it suitable for an online shop?
+Ultimately, Is WordPress ready for the next generation of the web.
+Let’s discuss those vital questions in another post very soon.

 We love WordPress, and we want to see it in better shape.
 For that, what are you thinking?
 Please share in comments and let’s have some brainstorming maybe?